 Sam is a member of Taft's Commercial Litigation, Energy and Appellate practices.
-After serving on the Minnesota Court of Appeals for two years and the Minnesota Supreme Court for five years, he rejoined Briggs and Morgan (now Taft).
-Sam is a former president, managing partner and vice president of Briggs and Morgan, as well as former head of Briggs' Litigation practice and a former member of the firm's board of directors.
+After serving on the Minnesota Court of Appeals for two years and the Minnesota Supreme Court for five years, he rejoined Taft.
+Sam is a former president, managing partner and vice president of Briggs and Morgan, as well as former head of the Litigation practice and a former member of the firm's board of directors.

 Sam practices principally in the areas of: